ImTaliesin/Obsidian-Notes/Interface.md

-Interfaces don't get compiled, they are only used for developers to have a cleaner code environment and to make sure that your code follows your own guidelines.
+Interfaces cant be instantiated and don't get compiled , they are only used for developers to have a cleaner code environment and to make sure that your code follows your own guidelines.

-[[Typescript]] interfaces are similar to a custom #type but seems clearer because you want to define a custom object as such.
+[[Typescript]] interfaces are similar to a custom [[Type]] but seems clearer because you want to define a custom object as such.
 You can implement interfaces in classes.
 Interfaces can be used as a contract that a [[class]] must adhere to.

 Interfaces are often used to share functionality amongst different classes. you can use an interface as a type on a const or variable that stores a class type that is based on the interface type.